7 Savings Accounts you must have in Canada

 7. RRSP - Registered Retirement Savings Plan

-My personal Chequing Account: CIBC.
+Which top 5 bank accounts are you using now?
+My personal Chequing Account: is CIBC.

 1. Chequing Account